pjhellstrom/group-project-1/README.md

   2. What is the problem that the product will address?

+ There is no simple app of getting a customized recipie for occasional cooks.

   3. What is the primary goal of the product?
-  4. Identify and prioritize essential user stories (limit this to 3 or fewer)?
+    To get recipies

+  4. Identify and prioritize essential user stories (limit this to 3 or fewer)? as a user I want a simple user friendly way to get meal inspiration and recipies As a user I want to have simple instructions to follow on how to prepare recipies As a user I want an easy way to find out what I can make from ingredients on hand as a user I like to know the nutritional value of what I'm eating

 * Remember, your MVP should be the absolute *minimum* product that you need to pitch your idea to investors (or your classmates).
 Think bare essentials.